conduktor/conduktor-docs/README.md

 <details>
   <summary>Question?</summary>
-  <div>Answer has to be in the same block of text due to HTML limitations in Markdown.</div>
+  <d>Answer has to be in the same block of text due to HTML limitations in Markdown.</p>
 </details>

 ### Make code copyable